A quantitative comparison between velocity dependent SIDM cross sections constrained by the gravothermal and isothermal models: Gravothermal and isothermal models

-The thermal averaged cross section $(\sigma/m)_\mathrm{c}$ is defined in Eq~\ref{eq:thermalsigma}.
+We can move $\rho(r_1)v_\mathrm{rms}(r_1)$ outside the time integration here because at $r\geq r_1$ the halo density and velocity dispersion radial profiles remain unchanged from the NFW initial condition, i.e. they do not evolve with time due to a lack of DM self-interactions.
+The thermal averaged cross section $(\sigma/m_\chi)_\mathrm{c}$ is defined in Eq~\ref{eq:thermalsigma}.
 Here we have implicitly assumed that the gravothermal and isothermal method share a similar universality in halo evolution.
 More specifically, Eq~\ref{eq:thermalsigma} is derived from the thermal average of heat flux defined in the gravothermal formalism.
-It is impossible to derive $(\sigma/m)_\mathrm{c}$ for the isothermal model in a self-consistent way since the isothermal model does not involving solving for the heat flux through the halo.
-Here, based on the similarity between these two methods, we assume $(\sigma/m)_\mathrm{c}$ suggested by the gravothermal formalism also applies to the isothermal model.
-Eq~\ref{eq:r1_v} shows that for a SIDM halo with fixed CDM boundary condition and static baryon distribution, the isothermal solution is determined solely by the integral $\int_0^r(\sigma/m)_\mathrm{c}(t^\prime)\mathrm{d}t^\prime$.
-Once a set of isothermal solutions is derived over a sequence of finely gridded halo evolution time $t$ under a constant SIDM cross section $\sigma/m$, given a velocity dependent SIDM cross section model one can compute $(\sigma/m)_\mathrm{c}$ during each time step $\mathrm{d}t$, and rescale the time interval into $\mathrm{d}t^\prime$ such that $(\sigma/m) \mathrm{d}t=(\sigma/m)_\mathrm{c}(t^\prime)\mathrm{d}t^\prime$, thus deriving the isothermal solutions under arbitrary velocity dependent cross section models.
+It is impossible to derive $(\sigma/m_\chi)_\mathrm{c}$ for the isothermal model in a self-consistent way since the isothermal model does not involving solving for the heat flux through the halo.
+Here, based on the similarity between these two methods, we assume $(\sigma/m_\chi)_\mathrm{c}$ suggested by the gravothermal formalism also applies to the isothermal model.
+Eq~\ref{eq:r1_v} shows that for a SIDM halo with fixed CDM boundary condition and static baryon distribution, the isothermal solution is determined solely by the integral $\int_0^r(\sigma/m_\chi)_\mathrm{c}(t^\prime)\mathrm{d}t^\prime$.
+Once a set of isothermal solutions is derived over a sequence of finely gridded halo evolution time $t$ under a constant SIDM cross section $\sigma/m_\chi$, given a velocity dependent SIDM cross section model one can compute $(\sigma/m_\chi)_\mathrm{c}$ during each time step $\mathrm{d}t$, and rescale the time interval into $\mathrm{d}t^\prime$ such that $(\sigma/m_\chi) \mathrm{d}t=(\sigma/m_\chi)_\mathrm{c}(t^\prime)\mathrm{d}t^\prime$, thus deriving the isothermal solutions under arbitrary velocity dependent cross section models.
 In other words, the time mapping method introduced by~ \defcitealias{2022arXiv220502957Y}{Yang2022}\citetalias{2022arXiv220502957Y} is also applicable to the isothermal solutions.
-We compare the scale-free DM-only halo central density evolution given by the gravothermal and isothermal models in Figure~\ref{fig:gravo-iso}.
+We compare the scale-free DM-only halo central density evolution given by the gravothermal and isothermal models in Figure~\ref{fig:gravo-iso}, together with idealized SIDM N-Body and cosmological simulation results.
 Throughout this work we will assume that halos show NFW density profiles under the CDM scenario, that is, we will always assume a NFW profile as the initial (boundary) condition for the gravothermal (isothermal) model.
+The cyan band in Figure~\ref{fig:gravo-iso} shows the maximum, median, and minimum halo central density versus evolution time for 10 idealized N-Body realizations of a SIDM halo of mass $M_{200}=10^{10.5}M_\odot$, concentration $c_{200}=10$, and particle number $10^6$ \citep{2024arXiv240201604M}.
+The gravothermal solution is in excellent agreement with this set of idealized N-Body simulation results with $\beta=1.2$.
+On the other hand, the isothermal solutions are in better agreement with cosmological SIDM simulation results \citep{2015MNRAS.453...29E}.
 Figure~\ref{fig:gravo-iso} shows that during the SIDM halo core formation process where the halo central density decreases with time, there are two sets of $\{\rho_\mathrm{c},v_\mathrm{rms,c}\}$ that stitch the isothermal Jeans solution smoothly to the NFW outskirts at $r_1$.
 The lower density solution (yellow curve) is treated as the valid modeling result, while the higher density solution (red curve) is usually discarded since its physical meaning is unclear.
 As the halo evolution time increases, these two isothermal solutions get closer to each other, and finally merge at $t_\mathrm{merge}$.
 At $t>t_\mathrm{merge}$ there is no $\{\rho_\mathrm{c},v_\mathrm{rms,c}\}$ that stitches the isothermal cored profile with the NFW outskirt, and the isothermal Jeans model is generally thought to be no longer applicable.
 We hypothesize the high density solutions provide the halo density profiles in the core-collapsing process.
 Specifically, we generalize Eq~\ref{eq:r1} into: